-As a content marketer, you know the importance of persuasive writing.
+As a content marketer, you know the importance of writing for persuasion.
 After all, if you can’t get your audience to take action — like reading your content or making a purchase — what’s the point of your work?

 In each case, strong content marketing writers incorporate the principles of persuasion into their writing to make the content powerful, effective, and valuable for the people they write for, their clients, and their clients’ prospects.

 But even the most experienced content marketers can always learn more about how to persuade their readers.
 This guide will share the latest findings in the science of persuasion and show you how you can use them to create more compelling content.

 The psychology of writing for persuasion and influence

 Every day the internet grows by about 252,000 new websites.
 Given the explosion in web access through the evolution of tablets, smartphones, and broader WiFi access, we can safely assume that millions of people worldwide live at least some part, if not a great deal, of their lives online.